PreferredAI/cornac/tutorials/add_model.md

 At this point you are done, and ready to create a pull request, congratulation!

 ### Adding an example (optional)
 We highly encourage you to add an example on how to fit your model to some dataset and report the obtained results, see for instance `./cornac/examples/pcrl_example.py`.
-All example should be added to `./cornac/examples/`.
+All examples should be added to `./cornac/examples/`.

 ## Summary